 Videos to help your child learn their x3, x4, and x8 times table can be watched below.
 Try them out.

 In Science will have been learning about Rocks and their properties.
 We have been looking at igneous, sedimentary, and metamorphic rocks.
 The 'Dr Binocs' clip below explains how these three different rocks are formed.
 Year 3 have looked at and discussed the properties of different rocks.
 We have also carried out our first science investigation.
 Year 3 investigated 'Which rock would be the best for a Kitchen top?'
 We decided we needed a rock that would not dissolve, rub off on your hands or be scratched easily.
 We tested the different rocks using our finger nail and a pin.
 We recorded our results in a table and explained what we found out.

 After half term, we will be looking at Magnets and Springs.
 We will be exploring magnets and their properties and investigating which materials are magnetic both inside and outside the classroom.

 In art, we will be looking at and creating our very own mosaics to decorate our classroom.
-On the move up day, we made simple sticky foam mosaics.
-Come back later to see them.
+On the move-up day, we made simple sticky foam mosaics.
+What do you think?
 We also looked at the work of the artist, Andy Warhol.
 We created a volcano pop art picture in a similar style.
 The video below shows you how to make your own.

 In Music, the children will use ‘Charanga’ to learn how to sing ‘Let your spirit fly.’
 You will find the song below if you wish to practise the words.
 Later on, we will use glockenspiels to accompany the song.
 Watch out for future videos of Year 3 singing and playing instruments.